GiampaoloGabba/Rider.RemoteSimulator.Win/README.md

 ## PLEASE READ!
-***Rider 2020.2.4 broken the macro used to get the module folder.
-If you want to use this external tool, use v2020.2.3***
+***In Rider 2020.2.4 sometimes the macro used to get the module folder doesnt work.
+The next EAP 2020.3 seems to fix the issue, but sometimes it also fails.
+So if you are using these versions and the simulator does not work... you know why :) Version v2020.2.3 works well***